 According to the Energy Saving Trust, the average household uses around 350 litres of water a day.
 However, there are lots of simple and cost-effective steps that you can take to reduce your water waste.
 That includes:

 Toilets, particularly older types with large cisterns, use a huge amount of water with every flush.
 If you haven’t already, think about switching to a dual-flush design.
 They give you the option of a half flush, which significantly cuts out a whole lot of unnecessary water usage.

 One of the easiest ways to save water in the bathroom is to turn off the taps when you’re brushing your teeth.
-You can take this one step further though by installing automatic taps, also called sensor taps, on your sink basin.
-Not only do these touchless taps turn on precisely as and when you need them, they usually have a low flow rate that minimises water usage too.
+You can take this one step further by installing automatic taps, also called sensor taps, on your sink basin.
+Not only do these touchless taps turn on precisely as and when you need them, but they usually have a low flow rate that minimises your water usage, too.

 Smart devices are giving us more control in our homes and many are improving our eco-friendly credentials at the same time.
 Most relevant to your bathroom is a smart thermostat, like the Nest Learning.
-Installing one of these helps you control and keep on top of your energy usage, particularly for heating water, and are just as handy for saving you money on your bills as saving the planet.
+Installing this type of smart device gives you more control so you can keep on top of your energy usage, particularly when heating water.
+That makes it an effective way to reduce your bills and save the planet at the same time.

-They cost a little more in the first instance, but when LED lightbulbs use 90% less energy, you know it’s worth replacing any older traditional bulbs in your bathroom.
-Plus, the savings on your energy bill that they provide offers you a better deal in the long run, especially since they have an extra-long lifespan.
-There all kinds of customisable LED lights out there, so you can create the desired atmosphere in your bathroom while sticking to eco-friendly lighting.
+They cost a little more in the first instance, but LED lightbulbs use 90% less energy, making them far more cost-effective than the conventional bulbs in your home.
+There are all kinds of customisable LED lights out there, so you can create the desired atmosphere in your bathroom while boosting your eco-friendly credentials.

-Whether you are starting on a bathroom design from scratch or just looking for easy-to-make changes, hopefully, we have shown there are plenty of ways you can create a more eco-friendly bathroom.
+Whether you’re starting a new bathroom design from scratch or just looking for a few sustainable changes, these are a few of the simple and cost-effective steps you can take to create a more eco-friendly bathroom.